-8.2 Judicare Accreditation System
+8.2 Allocation of instructions to Judicare

 Legal aid instructions are allocated to legal practitioners in accordance with Legal Aid SA's Judicare Accreditation System for accredited legal practitioners.
 Details of the Judicare Accreditation System and its operation are set out in paragraph 8.2A below.